Finite spectral triples for the fuzzy torus: Dirac operator on the fuzzy torus

 The eigenvalues are presented in a contour plot in Figure \ref{fig:fuzzyevsq}.
-It can be seen that the torus has now been stretched equally in both directions by a factor of two.
-The large eigenvalue multiplicities analogous to \eqref{eq:mult} lie on the lines defined by $( l+1) \pm (k+1) = \pm^{\prime} (N/4 +jN) $ for $j \in \mathbb{Z}$. \end{example}
+It can be seen that the torus has now been stretched equally in both directions by a factor of two. \end{example}